• Facebook

 Seared steak in a skillet.

 Lo mein and chow mein are very similar dishes.
-Chow mein noodles may be thinner than lo mein noodles which accounts for one of the main difference.
-Also, lo mein noodles are boiled, while chow mein noodles are boiled and then stir fried.
-Due to the stir fry process, chow mein noodles tend to be crispier in texture than lo mein noodles.
-This lo mein recipe uses pre-cooked noodles that are heated and simmered in the lo mein sauce, which results in perfectly tender noodles.
+Chow mein noodles are thinner than lo mein noodles.
+Lo mein noodles are often sold cooked and refrigerated.
+They remain tender when cooked while thinner chow mein noodles be may be crispier when cooked.
+This lo mein recipe uses pre-cooked noodles that are heated and simmered in lo mein sauce, which results in perfectly tender noodles.

 A bowl of beef lo mein topped with green onions.